project-feynman/v3/README.md

 ![Home Layout](docs\home_layout.PNG)

-Some of the most precious explanations occur when a TA is helping a student.
-However, year after year, those explanations are "lost", meaning other students lose out, and other teachers have to re-invent the wheel.
+Many professors, TAs and students would make great explanation videos - but they don't.

-Feynman is platform where elegant explanations from Teaching Assistants are captured to benefit all students, forever.
+Feynman is a visual, process-oriented Q&A platform where videos are created as by-products.

 ## Team